-8.7 million UK workers, more than a quarter of the UK workforce, from 1m employers, are being supported by the £14 billion-a-month furlough scheme.
+9.4 million UK workers, over a quarter of the UK workforce, across 1 million employers, are being supported by the £14 billion-a-month furlough scheme.
 The OBR puts the total estimated cost of CJRS to the UK taxpayer at £60 billion.

 Updated Wednesday 15th June 2020.

-On Friday 29th May 2020 the Chancellor announced major changes to the CJRS scheme.
-From 1st July, employers can bring back staff part time whilst still claiming part of the grant.
+In previous changes to the CJRS scheme, from 1st July 2020, employers can bring back staff part time whilst still claiming part of the grant.
 The Chancellor gave the example of an employee who could be brought back to work for 2 days a week, and remain furloughed for the other 3 days.
 In this case, the employer would pay the full wage costs for those 2 days, and claim the 80% of the wage costs for the other 3.

 This new flexibility will be welcomed by employers and employees as we navigate a very uncertain path to the ‘new normal’; though we think a June start would have been more helpful still.

 Please note, the deadline for putting employees on the furlough scheme has passed.
-The scheme will close to new entrants on 30 June 2020.
-Only employees who were registered on the scheme by the 10th June (for the required 3 week period) qualify.
+Only employees who were registered on the scheme by the 10th June (for the required 3 week period) will qualify for flexible furlough.

 Over the weekend of 13th-14th June, the Government publish additional- technical- details on the changes to the scheme.